-To study the complexity of writing policies in Transcript, we compared the number of lines of code needed to write policies in Transcript and in Conscript [34].
-We considered the policies discussed in Conscript and wrote equivalent policies in Transcript; Figure 12 compares the source lines of code (counting number of semi-colons) of policies in Transcript and Conscript.
-This shows that the programming effort required to encode policies in both systems is comparable.
+To study the complexity of writing security policies in Transcript, we compared the number of lines of code needed to write policies in Transcript and in Conscript [32], the work most closely related to ours.
+We considered the policies discussed in the Conscript paper and wrote equivalent policies in Transcript; Figure 12 compares the source lines of code (counting number of semi-colons) of policies in Transcript and Conscript.
+This figure shows that the programming effort required to encode policies in both systems is comparable.